 Creative Writing Classes & Writing Groups

-WRITING GROUPS (also known as critique groups or workshop groups): I facilitate two ongoing creative writing workshops that meet regularly throughout the year.
-The bulk of our time in these classes is spent in workshop.
-These creative writing workshops are facilitated by me in the style that I was first taught at my MFA program in creative nonfiction.
+The bulk of our time in this class is spent in workshop.
+This creative writing workshop is facilitated by me in the style that I was first taught at my MFA program in creative nonfiction.
 We spend time closely reading each other's creative nonfiction (personal essays or memoir excerpts) a week before our class, and then spend the class period giving constructive feedback on that work.
 By reading and providing feedback on each other’s work, we become more observant, empathetic and skillful writers.

 Launched in 2019, this group is for 4-8 experienced writers who may not have the time or space for an MFA program, but who want the same continuity and rigor.
 We workshop each others’ personal essays/creative nonfiction/memoir excerpts and also provide support and accountability.